rackerlabs/technical-blog/_posts/2018-12-31-aws-application-load-balancer-authentication-with-saml-idp.md

 ## Creating the Cognito user pool

-[Amazon Cognito](https://aws.amazon.com/cognito/) will let us avoid having to implement the necessary logic to negotiate the user authentication flow, manage state, and capture available user information.
+[Amazon Cognito](https://aws.amazon.com/cognito/) lets us avoid having to implement the necessary logic to negotiate the user authentication flow, manage state, and capture available user information.
 Let's begin by [creating a new user pool](https://console.aws.amazon.com/cognito/users/?region=us-east-1#/pool/new/create):

 ![Create Cognito user pool]({% asset_path 2018-12-31-aws-application-load-balancer-authentication-with-saml-idp/create-cognito-user-pool.png %})

 For the **Pool name**, choose something descriptive.
-Since this user pool is for https://app.example.com/, we'll name it "Example".
+Because this user pool is for https://app.example.com/, we'll name it "Example".

 Next, click **Step through settings**.
-We will be leaving most of the settings at their default values; however, it's good to look them over if you're not already familiar with Cognito in order to get a sense of what is possible.
+We will be leaving most of the settings at their default values.
+However, it's good to look them over if you're not already familiar with Cognito in order to get a sense of what is possible.

-The first section, **How do you want your end users to sign in?**, can be left alone since users will be signing in via ADFS.
+The first section, **How do you want your end users to sign in?**, can be left alone because users will be signing in via ADFS.
 The next section, **Which standard attributes do you want to require?**, needs careful consideration.
 Pay close attention to the highlighted text in the screenshot below:

 ![Standard attribute requirements cannot be changed after creation]({% asset_path 2018-12-31-aws-application-load-balancer-authentication-with-saml-idp/user-pool-required-attributes.png %})

-There are a number of "standard" attributes like `email` and `name` that ADFS can expose in the authentication response in the form of **claims**.
+There are a number of standard attributes like `email` and `name` that ADFS can expose in the authentication response in the form of **claims**.
 These checkboxes do not specify which claims will or will not be exposed, nor do they control how those claims map to these standard attributes; the checkboxes simply indicate whether or not any of these standard attributes are required in order for a user to sign up.
 Unfortunately, we must make these decisions at the time the user pool is created!
 We cannot make additional attributes required, nor can we change our minds about a required attribute suddenly becoming optional.
 Doing so requires the user pool to be recreated, which will also require configuration changes in ADFS for the new user pool identifier.

 Until such time that Cognito allows these settings to be modified after the user pool is created, I recommend not setting any attributes to be required at this point.
 If we _do_ end up needing certain attributes to be required, we can enforce this either within the application or within Cognito using [Lambda triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html).
 For this post's example, we'll leave all fields unchecked.

 We can also choose to create optional, custom attributes under **Do you want to add custom attributes?** Custom attributes, while optional, cannot be removed from the user pool after creation.
 For this example, we won't create any.

-Since we'll be using ADFS exclusively for authentication and implicit sign-up, we can leave the default options on the next several screens by clicking **Next step**.
+Because we'll be using ADFS exclusively for authentication and implicit sign-up, we can leave the default options on the next several screens by clicking **Next step**.
 We _will_ be creating an app client as part of this process, but there are several configuration values that need to be set that the AWS console will not let us fill in until the user pool is actually created.
 So, when we reach **Which app clients will have access to this user pool?**, we'll click **Next step** again to get past that as well.
 Other than setting any standard attributes as _required_, we can make any changes we need after the user pool is created.

 Finally, we **Create pool**, and make note of the **Pool Id**, which we'll will need later.